josephdrane/Unicorn-Embraces-Moon/README.md

 2. GPIO pins and hardware have been tested from python (python interpreter is good) Check out the `pinout` cli command.

-3. install git
+3. update then go to install git and python venv
+`sudo apt-get update -y`
-`sudo apt-get install git -y`
+`sudo apt-get install git python3-venv -y`

 4. create an ssh key, taking default prompts with:
 `ssh-keygen`